 A course involving the legal problems arising out of damage to cargoes transported between the United States and foreign ports, and focusing on the Carriage of Goods by Sea and Harter Acts, and the Rotterdam Rules.
 There is an emphasis placed on the actual practice of maritime law.
 Students must participate in an ungraded mock cargo negotiation.
-J.D. students must have taken Admiralty I and II.
-The course is taught by Raymond Waid, who is a Shareholder in the New Orleans office of Liskow & Lewis, APLC.
+Admiralty I and II are prerequisites.
+The course is taught by Raymond Waid who is a Shareholder in the New Orleans office of Liskow & Lewis, APLC.